 At the hearing you'll first be sworn to tell the truth.
 The the judge will ask you to explain why you want the injunction.
 The judge and your attorney (if you have one) will ask you questions.
 When you're finished, the respondent or his attorney (if he has one) can ask you questions.
 Then the respondent gets to tell his side of the story, followed by your questions.

-If you've proved the respondent harrassed you, the judge will issue the injunction.
-The terms of the injunction usually mirror what you asked for in your application and the terms of the TRO (if one was issued).
+If you've proved the respondent harassed you, the judge will issue the injunction.
+The terms of the injunction usually mirror what you asked for in your application and the terms of the temporary resraining order (if one was issued).
 The most important orders in the TRO or the injunction are called "stay way orders" and "no contact" orders.

 When your papers allege an act or threat of violence, judges almost always issue a TRO.
 They're afraid if they don't that someone will be seriously injured.
 If you prove an act or threat of violence at the hearing, judges again will almost always issue an injunction.
 However, the judge can't unless you've proved it by "clear and convincing evidence."